pauldisney354/reading-notes/102/class7.md

-### Dynamic web pages with JavaScript
+### Programming with JavaScript

+#### What is control flow?

+control flow is the order in which your code runs.
+It's how you direct traffic in your code to make decisinons or repeat actions.

-#### What are variables in JavaScript?
+#### What is a JavaScript function?

-Variables in Javascript are containers used to store data values.
-You can use them to hold numbers, text, or other types of information.
+A JavaScript function is a block of code that performs a specific task.

-#### What does it mean to declare a variable?
+#### What does it mean to invoke - or call - a function?

-To declare a variable means to create a named storage location that can hold a value.

-#### What is an “assignment” operator, and what does it do?

-"assingment" operators are represented by using the (***=***) symbol.
-Asssingnment operators are used to give a variable a value.
-It puts the value on the right side into the variable on the left side.

-#### What is information received from the user called?

-Information from the user is called ***input***.
-This can be captured through prompts or form fields.
+To invoke or call a function means using it.
+You call a function by writing its name with parentheses ().
+When you call it, the function runs, and the instructions inside it are executed.

+#### What are the parenthesis () for when you define a function?

+The parenthesis are where you would put specific information.
+The parenthesis let you provide this information to the function.
+The parenthesis are where you pass any *needed* information.